Samuel-de-Oliveira/TKinter-Examples/README.md

 but if you know about *MIT Software License* probally you dont need to read.

-I'm so glad if you have watch this repository or copied, I will add more tamplates when I can, big thanks for you! :D
+I'm so glad if you have watch this repository or copied, I will add more tamplates when I can, a huge thanks for you! :D

 ---

-**Version of project: 1.0.2**
+**Version of project: 1.1**

 *project maden by **Samuel de Oliveira©***